Danila-Pechenev/InstructionAnalysisFramework/README.md

 is included, and the group — its subsection in it.
 Thus, the program collects for each instruction its description, category and group and stores the result in a [json file](https://github.com/Danila-Pechenev/InstructionAnalysisFramework/blob/master/x86-64_instructions.json).
-The division of instructions into categories and groups significantly increases completeness of information and clarity of data analysis.
+The division of instructions into categories and groups significantly increases clarity and completeness of data analysis.